 Having had some contact with the infamous ‘Blue Book’ in US law schools, there isn’t any reason that the same thing couldn’t be done there.

 TikTok for assessment?

 I haven’t asked law students to use TikTok as a method of assessment.
-However, the Education Week article includes some inspiring examples of how it could be used.
+However, the Education Week article includes some inspiring examples of how to use it.

 Problems with TikTok for students